Bira/octopus-carnival/_drafts/wir-mm-4e-wyvern.md

 stinger.
 Wyverns are good fliers and much more agile in the air than on the ground.

+Note that wyvern damage as written is notoriously weak.
+Fixing this to use the updated math should be a priority before you include them in an encounter.

 ### Wyvern

 The more common variety is a Large Natural Beast with the Reptile and Mount